-Inheritance/donation tax: Inheritance tax is levied at a rate of 0.4%-6.6%, depending on the relationship of the beneficiary.
+Description of other taxes Inheritance/donation tax: Inheritance tax is levied at a rate of 0.4%-6.6%, depending on the relationship of the beneficiary.
 The rate is determined by each municipality.
-A donation tax is levied at Description of other 0.4%-6.6% of the value of donated property, depending on the taxes relationship between the donor and the donee.
+A donation tax is levied at 0.4%-6.6% of the value of donated property, depending on the relationship between the donor and the donee.
 The rate is determined by each municipality.
-Exemption from inheritance/donation tax applies for spouses and certain direct-line relatives.
+Exemption from inheritance/donation tax applies for spouses and certain direct-line relatives. ---------------------------- ---